TobyGoodwin/quux/Journal.md

 anything at all like quux, the parser might generate code like `(command 'ls '/tmp)`.
 But that's not what I'm trying to do at all.

 Scheme *is* the shell.
-And that's why I want code like `(ls '/tmp)`, with a special dispensation for the case where `ls` is not bound.
+And that's why I want the parser to build code like `(ls '/tmp)`, with a special dispensation for the case where `ls` is not bound.
 (I was looking for a better name for `path-search`, and it is `unbound`.)
 So the parser needs to generate the right code in the first place, not attempt to patch it up afterwards.

+OK.
+So that's a *much* neater grammar, that correctly handles the cases of `echo` and `(internal echo)`.
+Doesn't do `$e` yet... oh, ah, hmmm.
+I'm not sure that `echo = internal echo; echo foo` should print anything.
+Surely we need to say `$echo foo`?
+And, if not, what would `$echo foo` do there?
+Shouldn't we need something like `echo x = {
+(internal read) x}; echo foo` for it to work?

+No, that's all right, since `echo` is bound to (`(internal echo)` which is bound to) a closure.
+If we said `echo = /bin/echo`, then you'd need the `$` to turn the string into a closure.
+Errm, except you wouldn't, actually, would you?
+As the normal unbound procedure would make it work anyway...

+So this is something I hadn't anticipated, but I think it works out all right.
+In a "normal" shell, the command word is effectively *always* handed to `path-search`, except there's a hacky extra symbol table (of functions, aliases, but *not* "variables") that comes before `path-search`.
+In those shells, `$echo` adds a lookup in the variable symbol table before the usual procedure.
+In quux, we always start with the (single) symbol table, and only if that yields nothing do we invoke the `path-search` procedure.

+Hmm.
+Also, should we do something special if a command starts with `/`?
+Well, don't 100% need to, as `(external /bin/echo)` is an unambiguous way to run the command.

 2015-06-17
 ==========